Slowly Changing Adversarial Bandit Algorithms are Efficient for Discounted MDPs: A Hard Instance

-Besides, $\Ocal(T)$ first hitting time implies that this instance is an violation of our assumptions.
-Therefore, we need additional assumptions on MDPs which were made in Section~\ref{sec:assumptions}.

-But this instance will not be an issue for RL approaches with UCB exploration, e.g $\infty$-UCB~\citep{dong2019q}.
-UCB exploration assigns an exploration bonus to all $(s, a)$ pairs based on the number of visitations that $(s, a)$ is realized.
-Therefore, the states on the right will carry a larger bonus because they are rarely visited and the bonus will be propagated via Bellman backups to states on the left.
+But this instance will not be an issue for temperal difference approaches with UCB exploration, for example $\infty$-UCB~\citep{dong2019q}.
+UCB exploration assigns an exploration bonus to all $(s, a)$ pairs based on the number of visitations of $(s, a)$.
+Therefore, the states on the right will carry a larger bonus because they are rarely visited and the bonus will be propagated via temperal difference backups to states on the left.
 As a result, $\infty$-UCB will be encouraged to choose $r$ for exploration, although one has to fine-tune the value of bonus.
 In contrast to our approach, one could consider UCB exploration is centralized as there is a central controller to compute exploration bonus for all state-action pairs $(s, a)$.
 As our reduction is in a decentralized setting, explorations purely rely on independent bandit learners, which leads to this additional difficulty.

-\section{Technical tools}
+\section{Technical Tools}

 We first introduce some technical tools, which are useful for our omitted proofs

 \begin{lemma} $||\cdot||_{1, \infty}$ is a norm \end{lemma} \textbf{Proof.} Let $X$ and $Y$ be $n$ by $m$ matrices, and $X_{ij}$ be the element corresponding to row $i$ and col $j$